Local Number Portability Best Practices

 Back to Top

-0010 No NPAC Porting Activities During the SP Maintenance Windows
+0010 DELETED -- No NPAC Porting Activities During the SP Maintenance Windows

 Submitted By Team: | Date Logged:3/4/02